Stock Analysis on Net

 Stock repurchases

-Issuance of common stock in a public offerings, net of issuance costs
+Issuances of common stock in a public offerings, net of issuance costs

 Debt issuance costs in connection with amended 2029 Convertibles Notes

-Proceeds from issuance of 2029 convertible notes, net of issuance costs
+Proceeds from issuance of 2029 Convertible Notes, net of issuance costs

 Proceeds from issuance of 2028 Convertible Notes, net of issuance costs